cellml/libcellml/docs/theory/theory_ode_solutions.rst

 equations.

 In Python this is available through the :cellsolver:`cellsolver package <>`.
-Follow the instructions for installation on that page.
+Follow the instructions for installation on that page.  **TODO** maybe this is overkill ... should just include the script instead?

 In C++ you can use this **TODO**